Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Problem Formulation

 \end{remark}

-To measure the performance of a dynamic batch learning algorithm \textbf{Alg}, we compare the cumulative reward obtained by \textbf{Alg} to that obtained by an (oralce) \textbf{optimal} policy, as formalized next:
+To measure the performance of a dynamic batch learning algorithm \textbf{Alg}, we compare the cumulative reward obtained by \textbf{Alg} to that obtained by an \textbf{optimal} policy (an oracle that knows $\theta^\star$).
+This is formalized by regret, as defined next:

 \begin{definition} Let \textbf{Alg} $= (\calT, \pi)$ be a dynamic batch learning algorithm.
 The regret of \textbf{Alg} is:

 where $a_1, a_2, \dots, a_T$ are actions generated by \textbf{Alg} in the online decision making process. \end{definition}